Samjolas/brandy/README.md

-# equillibrium
+# brandy
-Frontend Mentor - NFT preview card component
-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - Stats preview card component solution

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents